petitpandarouge/ObsidianScripts/obsinflate/vaults/staging/INFLATES/QuickAdd/Kobo Highlights Importer/Kobo Highlights Importer.md

   - "[[Files Suggester]]"
   - "[[File Name Sanitizer]]"
 ---
+## Why

+I want to be able to import my highlights from my Kobo.
 ## Configuration

 Kindly see the macro configuration to have the configuration in details.